-- (a) Do you agree that all of the three alternative accounting treatments (other than hedge accounting) to account for hedges of credit risk using credit derivatives would add unnecessary complexity to accounting for financial instruments?
-Why or why not? - (b) If not, which of the three alternatives considered by the Board in paragraphs BC226-BC246 should the Board develop further and what changes to that alternative would you recommend and why? - (57) Like EFRAG, we believe that where the hedged item is credit risk, hedge accounting should be permitted provided that the hedging relationship meets the general requirements for qualification and is consistent with the risk management activities.
-Such hedging could be particularly relevant in the case of treasury bills valued at amortised cost with credit default swaps as hedging items. - (58) We would like to note that in the financial liabilities part of IFRS 9 the IASB believes that the credit risk part of own debt can be separated.
-The arguments in the ED are not consistent when used to disallow credit risk from hedge accounting, whilst allowing it under the fair value option for liabilities. - (59) We acknowledge that meeting the principles may be difficult to achieve in practice.
-Therefore, we support the IASB in its efforts to investigate further the development of the proposed accounting alternatives.
+(a) Do you agree that all of the three alternative accounting treatments (other than hedge accounting) to account for hedges of credit risk using credit derivatives would add unnecessary complexity to accounting for financial instruments?
+Why or why not?

+- (b) If not, which of the three alternatives considered by the Board in paragraphs BC226-BC246 should the Board develop further and what changes to that alternative would you recommend and why? - (56) We believe that where the hedged item is credit risk, hedge accounting should be permitted provided that the hedging relationship meets the general requirements for qualification and is consistent with the risk management activities.
+Such hedging could be particularly relevant in the case of treasury bonds/bills valued at amortised cost with credit default swaps as hedging items. - (57) We would like to note that in the financial liabilities part of IFRS 9 the IASB believes that the credit risk part of own debt can be separated.
+The arguments in the ED are not consistent when used to disallow credit risk from hedge accounting, whilst allowing it under the fair value option for liabilities. - (58) We acknowledge that meeting the principles may be difficult to achieve in practice.
+Therefore, we support the IASB in its efforts to investigate further the development of the proposed accounting alternatives. - (59) We consider that no specific alternative approach guidance is needed when the credit risk would qualify for hedge accounting which we support if that is in accordance with an entity's risk management strategy and properly measurable.
+If hedge accounting is ruled out, we believe that the third alternative method is most appropriate as this alternative accounting method best reflects the economic hedge activity.